Mark Oliver Everett: Other works

 Although he has denied it, Everett is suspected of working under the alias MC Honky, who released the album I Am the Messiah in 2003.

 The 2007 BBC Scotland / BBC Four television documentary Parallel Worlds, Parallel Lives followed Everett as he talked to physicists and his father's former colleagues about his father's theory.
 The documentary won a Royal Television Society award on March 19, 2008.
 The documentary was shown in lieu of a support act during their UK, US, Irish and Australian tours in the spring of 2008.
 In the U.S., the PBS program Nova broadcast the documentary in October 2008.

 In November 2007, Everett published his autobiography, entitled Things the Grandchildren Should Know.

 On February 19, 2016, Everett appeared as Brian in Season 1, Episode 4 ("A Party in the Hills") of Judd Apatow's Love, playing a cover of Paul McCartney's song "Jet".
 He also briefly appeared in Season 1, Episode 9, Season 2, Episode 2 and Season 3, Episode 6.
 He had a small cameo in Bill & Ted Face the Music (2020).
 He has a brief cameo with his dog in the opening sequence of Ant-Man and the Wasp: Quantumania.

+In October 2024, Everett guested on New Zealand band Lips' single "The Wolf," performing a monologue portraying a serial killer.

 Personal life

-Everett's sister, Elizabeth, took her own life in 1996, and in 1998, his mother, Nancy Everett (née Gore), was diagnosed with terminal lung cancer.
+Everett's sister, Elizabeth, died by suicide in 1996, and in 1998, his mother, Nancy Everett (née Gore), was diagnosed with terminal lung cancer.
 The lyrics of Eels' second album, Electro-Shock Blues, focused extensively on these events.

 In 2000, Everett married Natalia Kovaleva, a Russian dentist he met near Hamburg, Germany.
 The marriage ended after five years.
 Following Eels' tour accompanying their album The Cautionary Tales of Mark Oliver Everett, Everett took a break from music.
 During this period, he met and married a Scottish woman employed in the film industry.
 At the age of 54, Everett became a father for the first time when his wife gave birth to their son, Archie McGregor Everett.
 The couple, however, divorced some time later.

-Everett's cousin, Jennifer Lewis (née Gore), was a flight attendant who perished on American Airlines Flight 77, the plane that struck the Pentagon during the September 11, 2001 attacks.
+Everett's cousin, Jennifer Lewis (née Gore), was a flight attendant who perished on American Airlines Flight 77, the plane that struck the Pentagon during the September 11 attacks in 2001.
 The plane struck the side of the Pentagon where his father had worked, and Everett remarks in his autobiography that he wonders whether the plane hit his father's old office.

 In July 2014, Everett was given the Freedom of the City of London, at a ceremony held prior to his concert at the Barbican Centre.

-Everett has described himself as an agnostic, but has also explicitly used language thanking God.
+Although raised as a Roman Catholic Everett has described himself as an agnostic.